sorbet/sorbet/website/docs/nilable-types.md

 Sorbet can track when a value is allowed to be `nil`, or when a value of a certain type must be present.
 In Sorbet, such a type is called a **nilable** type.
-The syntax for a nilable type looks like this:
+In Sorbet, types are non-nil by default.
+We have to explicitly opt a type into allowing `nil` by wrapping it in `T.nilable(...)`:

 ```ruby
 T.nilable(String)